madmax983/Lightning-Data-Grid/README.md

 ![screenshot of lightning data grid](/assets/screenshot.png "Lighting Data Grid Screenshot")

 You probably do not need this.
-The lightning:datatable and lightning:treegrid(Coming in Spring '18!) probably fulfill your use case, and you should look at those components first.
+The lightning:datatable and lightning:treegrid(Coming in Spring '18!) base components probably fulfill your use case, and you should look at those components first.
 However, if your use case for a data grid is not fulfilled by either of those two base components, Lightning-Data-Grid might be the answer.
 This component is intended as an extensible and low-level data grid that can be built up into more usable components.
 Currently supports inline-editing of hierarchical data , virtual scrolling, and global search.
 This is still a huge WIP, use as your own risk.